Microsoft/azure-docs.nl-nl/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         Import-Module ~/clouddrive/Az.DataBoxEdge/Az.DataBoxEdge.psd1 -Force
     ```

-7. In de volgende reeks opdrachten moet u de resource naam, de naam van de resource groep, de versleutelings sleutel en het wacht woord opgeven dat u in de vorige stap hebt opgegeven.
+7. In the next set of commands, you'll need to provide the resource name, resource group name, encryption key, and the password you identified in the previous step.

     ```azurepowershell
     $devicename = "<Azure Stack Edge resource name>"